leancitop/league-auto-login/README.md

 # league-auto-login
-league of legends auto login script, edit 'login league.py' with your credentials and then run
+league of legends auto login simple script, edit 'login league.py' with your credentials and then run